 You can search many resources, especially library databases, more successfully by typing in keywords rather than phrases or sentences.

 Why?
 Because computers do not think.
 But computers are good at matching your words with words in the records in the database.

 Hypertension AND physicians AND drugs

 You may want to start your research by reading up on a topic.
-You may want to consult an encyclopedia--for example the Gale Encyclopedia of Medicine, available under the databases link in the Search UM Libraries box on the right hand side of the box.
+You may want to consult an encyclopedia--for example the Gale Encyclopedia of Medicine, available through the databases link in the Search UM Libraries box.

 You might want to read a literature review or meta-analysis article in a database such as CINAHL.

 Both of these approaches will help you explore issues involved and the language used in explaining your topic.